NeuralEnsemble/motionclouds_website/README.txt

 === Installation on MacOsX: EPD ===

  * Enthought distributes a battery-included installation of python.
 It is recommended to use the i386 version as the 64-bits version lacks a proper compilation of MayaVi.
 You will still need {{{ffmpeg}}} to make movies (see HomeBrew or MacPorts section below).

+ * Similarly, to compile the documentation, I recommend to install !TexLive from the !MacTex distribution available @ https://www.tug.org/mactex/

 === Installation on MacOsX: HomeBrew (for more experienced users) ===